-A common question is how multiple users and multiple machines count licenses.
-A single user on a single machine will use one license, even with multiple instances of a product in use (for instance, compiling in parallel).
+A common question is how multiple users and multiple machines count license seats.
+A single user on a single machine will use one seat, even with multiple instances of a product in use (for instance, compiling in parallel).
 If you have multiple users, each user will check-out their own license seat.
 If a single user is using multiple machines (virtual or physical), each machine will check-out a separate license seat.

-For example, if you have 10 users, all using the product simultaneously, from a single shared server, you will need a minimum of 10 license seats.
-If one user launches 10 parallel compiles on a single machine, this will only consume one license.
-However, if those 10 compiles are run on 5 different machines (2 per machine), then 5 licenses will be used.
+For example, if you have 10 users using the product simultaneously from a single shared server, you will need a minimum of 10 license seats.
+If one user launches 10 parallel compiles on a single machine, this will only consume one license seat.
+However, if those 10 compiles are run on 5 different machines (2 per machine), then 5 license seats will be used.

 The key point is the unique combination of user and machine.
-A single user on a single machine will only need one license.
-If the user or the machine is different, then each needs a separate license seat.
+A single user on a single machine will only need one seat.
+If the user or the machine is different, then each needs to check out a separate license seat.
 However, remember that floating license seats are checked out, not permanently assigned, so it is a question of how many user-machine combinations are accessing the products concurrently, not in total.

-Keep in mind that runtime components (runtime libraries, analysis tool collections) do not consume a license.
-So the number of users running a particular code is irrelevant to the number of licenses you need.
+Also keep in mind that runtime components (runtime libraries, analysis tool collections) do not consume a license seat.
+So the number of users running a particular code or collecting analysis data is irrelevant to the number of seats you need.

-Additionally, if you have a license for a product suite, using any component of that suite will check out a license for the entire suite, as the components are bundled together in the license.
-For example, if you have a user running Intel® VTune™ Amplifier XE, and you have a license for Intel® Parallel Studio XE Professional Edition, that user will consume a seat for the entire suite, leaving one less license for other users to compile.
+Additionally, if you have a license for a product suite, using any component of that suite will check out a license seat for the entire suite, as the components are bundled together in the license.
+For example, if you have a user viewing Intel® VTune™ Amplifier results, and you have a license for Intel® Parallel Studio XE Professional Edition, that user will consume a seat for the entire suite, leaving one less seat for other users to compile.